The building is old, and its systems and structures are failing. Library services are being impacted by the limitations of the current building.

 The environmental impacts of the current building are considerable and every year it remains standing is another year of harmful impact.
 A renewal will allow us to amend these issues so we don’t have as much impact in the years to come.

-A challenge we have with the current building as it stands is the front entrance: it’s set back on the lot, and there is a large lobby, both of which can create a perception of a safety concern.
+For example, a challenge we have with the current building is the front entrance: it’s set back on the lot, and there is a large lobby, both of which can create a perception of a safety concern.
 Fixing this is a top priority.

 Branch renewal is important too!
 RPL recently completed a review of its current branches, and will focus on branch renewal, and potential other library services locations, once Central Library Renewal is underway.